Select a message style: banner, modal, fullscreen, or Custom HTML.

 - Target Specific Users: Create a recipient group based on available conditions.
 See: Target Specific Users: In-App Automation.

 A preview will display as you type.
 Available fields and options vary per message style.
+The Custom Keys option is available for all message styles.

 Media: Enter an HTTPS URL that will be accessible by your mobile audience.
 If your Airship plan includes CDN support you can also upload media or select from previously uploaded media.
 Contact Support if you are interested in enabling CDN media hosting.